Chances are good that you’re familiar with the negative reputation of monosodium glutamate (MSG).

 You might be surprised to find how many processed foods, seasonings, and condiments include MSG, or similar compounds like disodium guanylate.

-So what is MSG, and why is it found in so much of the stuff we eat?
+So what is MSG, and why do we use it?
+Does it deserve a place in your spice cabinet or pantry?
 We’ll explain everything in this article.

 What Is Monosodium Glutamate (MSG)?